edwelker/website/content/posts/high-performance-css-code-design.md

 Selectors that contain properties set as `!important` should be avoided because their specificity makes them difficult to override.

-Browser selector hacks like `* html {â€¦}` should be avoided because they tend to require redefinition of both the problem properties and all other properties, leading to duplicate code.
+Browser selector hacks like `* html {...}` should be avoided because they tend to require redefinition of both the problem properties and all other properties, leading to duplicate code.
 When hacks are needed, use property hacks like the star (IE7 and less) and underscore (IE6 and less) instead.

 Because IDs can be used only once per-page, selectors containing IDs can typically only be used in a specific place on each page.
 IDs are great when you need to grab something from the DOM in JavaScript, but avoid them in your CSS.